Easy Cheeseburger Casserole

 How to make cheeseburger casserole?

 Season and brown your ground beef in a skillet with the onions, garlic, and spices, while your pasta is boiling.
 Add your tomato puree and half of your cheese.
-Transfer to a casserole dish and top with the remaining cheese.
+Transfer to a casserole dish (paid link) and top with the remaining cheese.
 Dinner is on the table in around 30 minutes.
 Easy, breezy.

 Ingredient Tips, Tricks, & Substitutions